Alcohol Addiction Rehab and Trauma Treatment for First Responders

 - Lack of trust and privacy concerns.

-Co-Occurring Disorders Among First Responders
+Trauma & Other Co-Occurring Disorders Among First Responders

 As previously mentioned, first responders face unique occupational mental health risks that other occupations may not.
-This puts them at a higher risk of developing PTSD, depression, substance use disorders, and other behavioral disorders.1 When a mental health disorder and a substance use disorder occur at the same time, it is considered a co-occurring disorder.5
+This puts them at a higher risk of developing PTSD, depression, substance use disorders, and other behavioral disorders.1 When a mental health disorder and a substance use disorder occur at the same time, it is considered a co-occurring disorder.6

 Research shows a connection between mental health and substance use disorders.
-In fact, people with mental health disorders are more likely to develop a substance use disorder than those who don’t experience mental illness.5 A 2015 study estimated that roughly 30% of first responders develop behavioral health disorders, such as PTSD or depression, compared to 20% of the general population.2
+In fact, people with mental health disorders are more likely to develop a substance use disorder than those who don’t experience mental illness.6 A 2015 study estimated that roughly 30% of first responders develop behavioral health disorders, such as PTSD or depression, compared to 20% of the general population.2

-Co-Occurring PTSD Among First Responders
+Co-Occurring PTSD & Addiction Among First Responders

 Post-traumatic stress disorder (PTSD) is a mental health condition characterized by lasting symptoms after experiencing a traumatic event.
 Symptoms of PTSD can range in severity; some common symptoms include:2